AnnaJinK/Hackintosh/README.md

 # Hackintosh
-This EFI setting is for the following systems:
+This EFI setting is for the following systems
+You can modify it with your SMBIOS.

  Main Monitor resolution : 2560x1440 (75Hz)
  Clover GUI resolution : 2560x1440